SanjinDedic/goprompt/README.md

 - `switchTab(name)`: Switches to the tab with the specified name and updates the UI accordingly by adding an "active" class to the active tab link and tab content.

 The `TabCreator` class interacts closely with the `PromptCreator` class to create prompts within the tabs.
 It keeps track of the created tabs using an object and provides methods to manipulate the tabs and their associated prompts.

+### authorize.js

+The `authorize.js` file contains the `Authorize` class, which is responsible for user authorization.
+It has two main functionalities based on the provided status parameter:

+- If the testing `status` is true, it sets up a click event listener for the login button to simulate user login by storing a user session in the session storage.
+- If the testing `status` is false, it sets up the Google Sign-In API and handles the credential response.
+When the user logs in using Google Sign-In, it fetches a token from the server API and stores the user email in the session storage.
+It also shows a modal to prompt the user to agree to the privacy policy before redirecting to the login page.

+The `Authorize` class interacts with the `GopromptAPI` class to fetch a token from the server and fetch prompts based on the user's email.

+### gopromptapi.js

+The `gopromptapi.js` file contains the `GopromptAPI` class, which handles interactions with the server API.

+- The `fetchToken(responseCredential)` method sends a POST request to the server to fetch a token using the provided response credential.
+It returns the data received from the server.
+- The `fetchPrompts(user)` method sends a POST request to the server to fetch prompts based on the user's email.
+It returns the fetched prompts.
+- The `savePrompts(data)` method sends a POST request to the server to save prompts.
+It includes the user's email in the data and returns the result received from the server.

+The `GopromptAPI` class is instantiated in the `MainPrompt` class to interact with the server API for saving and retrieving prompts.

+These files collectively provide the functionality to create, manage, and save prompts within tabs in the prompt collection system.
+They handle user authorization, fetching prompts from the server, saving prompts to the server, and manipulating the UI.